-Nikon D600 versus Sony A7
+Nikon D600 vs Sony A7

-The Nikon D600 and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
+The Nikon D600 and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2013.
 The D600 is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Nikon D600 vs Sony A7

 The physical size and weight of the Nikon D600 and the Sony A7 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (25 percent) than the Nikon D600.
 Moreover, the A7 is substantially lighter (44 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.